ninenines/erlang.mk/README.md

 Common_test plugin
 ------------------

 This plugin is available by default.
+It adds the following
+target:

+`ct` runs all test suites for this application.

 There is nothing to configure to use it, simply create your test suites in the `./test/` directory and erlang.mk will